stevezhangzA/nash-chain-of-thought/README.md

 sh run_nash_cot.sh aqua 4 ./hf_hub/models--mistralai--Mistral-7B-Instruct-v0.2 3 2
 ```

-### We list several un-controllable factors during the evaluation process:
+### We list several uncontrollable factors during the evaluation process:

-It means that if you can attention these un-controllabel factors,  your performance maybe better than us.
+This means that if you can address these uncontrollable factors (designing a better template etc.), your experimental performance may surpass ours.

-- We find that any LLM has their own features, such that once giving some prompt, llama3 can direct answer the question, but Mistral-Instruct (7B) requires pre-defined trigger to guide to deliver the final answer.
-Therefore, you can desing specific template for Llama
+- We found that each LLM has its own unique characteristics.
+For instance, given a prompt, Llama3 can directly answer the question, whereas Mistral-Instruct (7B) requires a predefined trigger to guide it to the final answer.
+Therefore, you can design specific templates tailored for Llama3.
-- We find that the player templates also impact LLM's performance.
-Thus we advocate users to discover more competitive templates, thereby further improving the performance of Nash CoT.
+- We found that player templates significantly impact the performance of LLMs.
+Therefore, we encourage users to explore more effective templates to further enhance the performance of Nash CoT.

 ### Introduction of our player template